-You keep your existing first mortgage and add a 2nd loan on top of it.
+You keep your existing first mortgage and add a second mortgage loan on top of it.
 In this way, you can tap into your home’s equity to make home improvements and accomplish other goals.

 Many lenders offer low rates and flexible terms when getting a second mortgage.Click here for today's mortgage rates.

 Types of second mortgages

 What is a home equity loan (HEL)?